DevBonatto/MoviesAPI/README.md

-# Movies API
+# MoviesAPI
-This project involves the creation of a Movies API, which can be used to interact with the database using HTTP methods.
+This project involves the creation of a MoviesAPI, which can be used to interact with the database and the MoviesUI project.

 ## 📚 Learnings
 - Configuration of Node.js